bitfwdcommunity/Blockathon/README.md

 A landing page allows you to visually board and design all the necessary information for your Blockathon.
 It will list all the details you have organised before the event.

 This can be done by creating a github README.md file or a website / landing page.
-Websites and landing pages can easily be made through services such as Wordpress, Wix, SquareSpace, Unboucne or you can code it yourself 💻
+Websites and landing pages can easily be made through services such as Wordpress, Wix, SquareSpace, Unbounce or you can code it yourself 💻

 Below is a preview of our landing page: